skip to content

 International Law I, Prof. Dr. DDr.
 Angelika Nußberger [in German]

-The subject of the lecture are the basics of international law such as the Vienna Convention on the Law of Treaties.
-The purpose of the lecture is to bring the students closer to the topics of international law beyond the material of the basic studies and to deal with the problems scientifically and critically.
+The lecture covers the fundamentals of international law, such as the Vienna Convention on the Law of Treaties.
+Its purpose is to introduce students to the topics of international law beyond the basic curriculum and to engage in scientific and critical discussions about its challenges.

 • Registration: Klips 2.0